-August’s full Sturgeon Moon reaches its peak on Monday, August 3, 2020.
-Learn how this month’s full Moon got such a peculiar name!
+August’s full Sturgeon Moon reaches its peak on Sunday morning, August 22, 2021.
+So, be sure to look up both Saturday and Sunday nights!
+Learn why August’s Full Moon got such a peculiar name!

-August’s full Moon will appear on the night of Sunday, August 2, before reaching peak illumination at 11:59 A.M.
-Eastern Time on Monday, August 3.
-On either of these nights, look toward the southeast after sunset to catch a glimpse of the Sturgeon Moon rising!
+August’s full Moon will first appear on the night of Saturday, August 21, before reaching peak illumination at 8:02 A.M.
+Eastern Time on Sunday, August 22.
+On either of these nights, look toward the southeast after sunset to catch a glimpse of the Sturgeon Moon rising.

 Why Is It Called the Sturgeon Moon?